 Jeremiah Alexander Commits to Alabama

-Four-star defensive end Jeremiah Alexander committed to the Crimson Tide on March 9, 2020, marking Alabama’s first 2022 commit.
-The sophomore out of Thompson High School in Alabaster, Alabama, is rated the No. 11 overall prospect, No. 2 weak side defensive end and No. 1 player in the state of Alabama.
+Five-star defensive end Jeremiah Alexander committed to the Crimson Tide on March 9, 2020, marking Alabama's first 2022 commit.
+The sophomore out of Thompson High School in Alabaster, Alabama, is rated the No. 16 overall prospect, No. 1 weak-side defensive end and No. 1 player in the state of Alabama.

 The 6-foot-2, 235-pound Alexander chose the Crimson Tide over SEC programs like Auburn and LSU.
-He currently has 13 offers in total from Power 5 schools like Florida, Florida State, Georgia, Tennessee, Nebraska, Virginia Tech and Georgia Tech.
+He currently has 19 offers in total from Power 5 schools like Clemson, Florida, Florida State, Georgia, Tennessee, Oklahoma, Nebraska, Virginia Tech and Georgia Tech.